dozy-programmer/Dark-Note/README.md

 	* Notes with folders can be hid away and can only be viewed via Folders.

 ## Purpose
 This app was created because I wanted to modernize the popular note app ColorNote.
 Although it is a great and useful app, I felt like the user interface took away from the user experience.
 After having used ColorNote for a couple years, I felt it was time to do it.
-Using ColorNote and BlackNote as inspiration, I combined the best of these two apps and I created Dark Note.
+Using ColorNote and BlackNote as inspiration, I combined the best of both worlds and I created Dark Note.
+Now I use dark note everyday to keep track of my notes and even my monthly budget.

 ## Tools
 * Android Studio